ryancheley/djangocon-us-2025/presentation/slides/08a-table-header.md

 ???

 - at this point we have to acknowledge
-- we have different users
+- we have different stakeholders
 - different needs

 --